JanssenProject/home/development.md

 # Setting up Janssen development environment
 ## Overview

 This is a generic guide for setting up a development environment that enables compilation and testing of Janssen components.
-For a complete development environment, you need two things:
+For a complete development environment, you need three things:

 1) Janssen server for development
 2) Workspace which has code and tests that you can run
+3) Ability to remote debug code

 In this guide, we will see how to setup both.
 You can setup both on same machine or on different machines.